 Vacuum Casting / Silicon Rubber Mold

-Polyurethane vacuum casting is used for making high quality and low volumes prototypes using silicone molds.
-Master piece (generally 3D printed part) is required for the manufacturing of Silicone Mould.
+Polyurethane vacuum casting is used for manufacturing high quality and low volumes prototypes using silicone molds.
+Masterpiece (generally 3D printed part) is required to develop Silicone Mould.

-Quick turn injection tools is a good choice for moderate quantities.
+Quick turn injection molds is a good choice for moderate prototype quantities.
 Sometimes they are also known as intermediate tools.

 Following technologies are used for rapid tooling: